IOC bars Ebola-region athletes from some events in Youth Games

 Athletes from West Africa, where authorities are battling an outbreak of the Ebola virus, will not be allowed to compete in combat sports or in the swimming pool, as it is impossible to rule out the risk of potential infection, the IOC and the Nanjing Youth Olympic Games Organising Committee said in a joint statement.

-The rules will prevent three athletes from the region from competing in those events, the statement said.
+The rules will prevent a total of three athletes from the region from competing in those events, the statement said.

 Those from the affected region competing in other sports will undergo regular temperature checks and physical assessments throughout the games, which begin on Saturday, the two committees said.